VamsiVarma0210/Abhiyaan_Software_module/README.md

 		Beacuse of me and my family tested positive for covid I was not able to concentrate with the other parts able to complete possible parts
 		I am not commenting out the section B part 1 because of lack of time Please consider my request and it's ok If u dont consider mine.
+		Any doubts or wrong thing in my work Mail: vamsivarma02102001@gmail.com or Phone number: 9100959299